Burrata, radicchio and blood orange salad under 300 kcal

 - Place the burrata in the middle, season and drizzle with olive oil.
 Add a drizzle of chilli oil for an extra kick.

 I am very excited about the new Low Calorie Fine Dining project and I’m looking forward to hearing your feedback.
 My aim is to elevate low calorie dinners to a new level, and not only to make them look pretty but also to make them taste super delicious.
 So please let me know what you think about it.
-And if you like what you’re seeing, follow the hastag #lowcalfinedining and the official Instagram page of the project @lowcalfinedining.
+And if you like what you’re seeing, follow the hashtag #lowcalfinedining on Instagram.

 To find out more about the Low Calorie Fine Dining project, please read the Low Calorie Fine Dining manifesto here.